PEN/Heim Translation Fund Grants ($2,000-$4,000)

 - Translators may only submit one project per year.

-All 2017 applicants will receive notification regarding the status of their application in early 2017.
+All 2017 applicants will receive notification regarding the status of their application before February 2017.

 How to submit: